Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 I was like, I'm listening to that one.

-It was just a tent from Kathmandu
+It was just a tent from Kathmandu or something.

-curtain sash off the plane and tried to hijack it.
+This was like put together with a curtain sash off the plane and tried to hijack it.

-Look up everyone and jump out.
+Fill up everyone and jump out.

 Oh, my God.

-Yeah, Filipino MacGyver slash DB Cooper.
+Yeah, Filipino MacGyver slash DB Cuba.

 I don't want to spoil it for Jess, but imagine how it ends.

-I'm going to guess not well.
+I'm going to guess, not well.

-but it's just like a knuckle and a knee hanging out of the mud.
+Well, yeah, I don't want to spoil it for anyone, but it's just like a knuckle and a knee hanging out of the mud.

 Yeah.